Ronda

 Ronda (/es/) is a municipality of Spain belonging to the province of Málaga, within the autonomous community of Andalusia.

-Its population is about 35,000.
-Ronda is known for its cliffside location and a deep canyon that carries the Guadalevín River and divides the town.
+Ronda sits on the Ronda Depression, a Miocene plateau at around 600–800 metres above mean sea level with fertile land suitable for growing the Mediterranean triad of wheat, olive and vines.
+The city is cut off by a deep gorge, carrying the Guadalevín river.
+It is traditionally identified with ancient Arunda, populated under Iberians and Romans, and one of the main urban centers of the depression in the High Imperial period along with Acinipo and Lacilbula.
+Head of a kūra, and then of a brief statelet, under Islamic rule, it consolidated as a regional cog in the late middle ages within the Nasrid Kingdom of Granada.
+It was taken by force by the Crown of Castile in 1485.
+Ethnic strife between Christian settlers and moriscos accrued in the late 16th century.

+As of 2025, it has a registered population of 33,671.
+Ronda's principal landmarks include the El Tajo gorge and the Puente Nuevo bridge.
 It is one of the towns and villages that are included in the Sierra de las Nieves National Park.
+The railway connecting Algeciras with Inner Andalusia and the Meseta passes near Ronda.

 History

 Around the city are remains of prehistoric settlements dating to the Neolithic, including the rock art of Cueva de la Pileta.

 The places of Arunda and Acinipo mentioned by Pliny have been traditionally identified with current Ronda.

 In the fifth century AD, Ronda was conquered by the Suebi, led by Rechila, being reconquered in the following century by the Eastern Roman Empire, under whose rule Acinipo was abandoned.
 Later, the Visigothic king Liuvigild captured the city.
 Ronda was part of the Visigoth realm until 713, when it fell to the Umayyad troops, who named it Hisn al-Rundah ("Castle of Rundah") and made it the capital of the Takurunna province.

 It was the hometown of the polymath Abbas ibn Firnas (810–887), an inventor, engineer, alleged aviator, chemist, physician, Muslim poet, and Andalusian musician.

 After the disintegration of the caliphate of Córdoba, Ronda became the capital of a small kingdom ruled by the Berber Banu Ifran, the taifa of Ronda.
 During this period, Ronda gained most of its Islamic architectural heritage.
 In 1065, Ronda was conquered by the taifa of Seville led by Abbad II al-Mu'tadid.
 Both the poet Abu al-Baqa ar-Rundi (1204–1285) and the Sufi scholar Ibn Abbad al-Rundi (1333–1390) were born in Ronda.

 Hitherto part of the Nasrid Kingdom of Granada, Ronda was seized by the Crown of Castile in 1485.
 The city was granted a fuero copying Seville's.
 Upon the Christian conquest, a policy favouring the settlement of Christians in the cities while leaving Muslim majorities in the rural communities was pursued, configurating a 70%–30% balance between mudéjares and Christians settlers in the Serranía de Ronda.